Closing costs you should expect

 • Title Insurance

-Sellers: As we get through the details of your sale, I'll not only work to get the highest sales price, but I'll also advocate for reduced closing costs.
-And once we've come to an agreement, I'll explain in detail the closing costs so you are informed of exactly where your money is going.
+Sellers: As we hammer out your deal, I'll not only work to get the highest sales price, but I'll also push for reduced closing costs.
+And once we've come to an agreement, I'll fully clarify the closing costs so you are informed of exactly what you're paying for.

-Buyers: If you're buying real estate in County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within a suitable range so you're not shocked when you arrive at closing time.
-I'll be glad to look at the LE with you, answering your questions and highlighting any estimates of concern.
+Buyers: When buying real estate in County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within an appropriate range so you're not shocked when you get to closing time.
+I'll be happy to look at the LE with you, answering your questions and highlighting any estimates that are uncertain.

 Got a Question?